Click Here

 Fall Socials

-Mark your calendars and book your babysitters for the BDS Fall Socials!
-A cherished tradition in our community, the socials are a wonderful opportunity to connect with parents and guardians in your children’s grades.
+Mark your calendars and book your babysitters for the BDS Fall Socials.
+A cherished tradition in our community, the socials are a wonderful opportunity to connect with parents and guardians of children in your grade.
 All Fall Socials will be held on campus.
 Stay tuned for more details from your grade parents.
 Meanwhile, the schedule is as follows:

 - Wednesday, October 1 – 6:30 p.m. to 8:30 p.m. – Grade 6